Medevac jet with 6 people on board crashes in northeast Philadelphia neighborhood - Local News 8

 Medevac jet with 6 people on board crashes in northeast Philadelphia neighborhood

-By Dalia Faheid, Mark Morales, Danny Freeman, Taylor Romine, Pete Muntean, Aaron Cooper and Emma Tucker, CNN
+By Dalia Faheid, Pete Muntean, Mark Morales, Danny Freeman, Taylor Romine and Aaron Cooper, CNN

 (CNN) — A twin-engine medevac jet crashed in a neighborhood in northeast Philadelphia Friday night, causing a fiery explosion, according to authorities and video from the scene.

-The private business jet, which had six people on board, was en route to Springfield-Branson National Airport in Missouri, the FAA said.
-Radio audio from air traffic control describes the downed Learjet in Philadelphia as a “medevac” flight.
+The private business jet was en route to Springfield-Branson National Airport in Missouri, the FAA said.
+Radio audio from air traffic control describes the downed Learjet as a “medevac” flight.

 The plane reached 1,650 feet shortly after takeoff before plunging, according to data from ADS-B Exchange.
 The data shows the final speed of descent was 11,000 feet per minute.

-As the controller tries to contact the plane, there’s a callout, heard on LiveATC.net, “Medevac med service, northeast tower.
+As an air traffic controller tries to contact the plane, there’s a callout, heard on LiveATC.net, “Medevac med service, northeast tower.
 Medevac med service, northeast tower.
 Are you on frequency?”

-A little over a minute later, the controller is heard saying: “We have a lost aircraft.
-We are not exactly sure what happened, so we are trying to figure it out for now.
-So, for now the field is going to be closed.
-So, no inbounds or out bounds.”
+A little over a minute later, the controller is heard saying: “We have a lost aircraft.”

+A pediatric patient, their escort and four crew members were aboard the flight, said Jet Rescue, the air ambulance company operating the flight.

-Several houses and vehicles “were impacted,” Philadelphia Mayor Cherelle Parker said at a news conference Friday evening.
+Several houses and vehicles “were impacted,” Philadelphia Mayor Cherelle Parker said at a news conference Friday evening, but added that “we have no reports on the number of fatalities.”

 A photo of the twin-engine jet, which has a tail number that indicates it is registered in Mexico, shows it has “Jet Rescue” painted on it.
 It also has medical logos on its tail and wingtip.

-The fire is under control, Philadelphia Fire said in a post on X on Friday night.
+Philadelphia’s emergency management department said roads were closed in the area of Cottman and Bustleton avenues due to the “major incident.”

-Nearby, the Northeast Philadelphia Airport was closed for a brief time following the crash, but is now reopened, the airport told CNN.
+Nearby, the Northeast Philadelphia Airport was temporarily closed following the crash, but is now reopened, the airport told CNN.

 Across the street from the crash, Roosevelt Mall was evacuated, mall spokesperson Kristen Moore told CNN.
 There were no injuries or damage at the mall, she said.

-Pennsylvania Gov. Josh Shapiro said he has spoken with the Philadelphia mayor and is offering all Commonwealth resources as the emergency response unfolds.
-Meanwhile, the city’s emergency management department said it was working on a “major incident” near Cottman and Bustleton avenues and that roads were closed in the area.
+Pennsylvania Gov. Josh Shapiro said he is offering all Commonwealth resources as the emergency response unfolds.

+Members of the state’s emergency management agency and transportation department are on the ground, along with 45 state troopers, Shapiro told reporters Friday night.
+The state’s environmental protection department is also making sure that hazardous materials “are addressed,” Shapiro said.

 The plane crash comes as authorities continue their probe into Wednesday’s deadly collision about 150 miles to the northeast in the Washington, DC, area, where an American Airlines regional jet and a US Army Black Hawk helicopter collided over the Potomac River.
 The jet, flying from Wichita, Kansas, was carrying 64 people, while three soldiers were aboard the helicopter.
 All are presumed dead.